The term project is to add enhancements to your on-line music store. This is your

 status (shipped, partially shipped, returned, etc.) and adding new products to the

 database.
-(Note: In MIS 424 this is done using the SQLDataSource controls, which
+(Note: In MIS 424 this is done using Microsoft's Entity Framework which is very convenient for this task).

 sites.